adityasingh-00/oelp-equipment-slot-booking-system/README.md

-Central Instrumentation Facility CIF Equipment Slot booking portal
+#Central Instrumentation Facility CIF Equipment Slot booking portal
+#Introduction
+This repository contains the code and documentation for an online portal developed for the Central Instrumentation Facility (CIF) at IIT Palakkad, aimed at streamlining the equipment slot booking process.
+This portal was developed under the guidance of Prof. Dr. Albert Sunny and Prof. Dr. Soham Manni.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).